 Your local Culligan® Dealer delivers crystal clear bottled water in a variety of sizes in Spring Water (1, 2.5, 3 and 5 Gallon); Distilled Water (1 Gallon); Pure Drinking Water (20oz, 24oz, 1/2 liter, 1 liter and 1 1/2 liter, 1 gallon, 2.5 gallon, 3 gallon, 5 gallon).
 Contact your local dealer to find out what Culligan bottled water products he carries, and to discuss your water needs.

 Asking yourself: How much water should I drink per day? or why do I need water?

 Drinking water benefits the body in many ways.
 Water is critical in regulating all body organs and temperature, dissolving solids, and moving nutrients throughout the body.
 Because water is naturally low in sodium; contains no fat, cholesterol, or caffeine; and isn't flushed straight through the body like many other beverages.
 Water is the natural solution to help reach your body's daily fluid quota.

-Most adults need eight to twelve 8-ounce glasses of water or fluids daily.
+Most adults need eight to twelve 8-oz. glasses of water or fluids daily.
 How much water you should drink can vary with activity level, health circumstances (including pregnancy), and even by age.
 For instance, a 60-pound child would need a minimum of 30 ounces of water a day, or about three to four glasses.
 But a 180-pound man would need about 90 ounces of water a day or about 11-12 glasses.
 And people may need more water as they age, since thirst signals may become dull, activity levels decline and prescription drugs may dehydrate their bodies further.